Psychometrics 3 PSYCH4088

 Short Description

-Students will learn the foundational principles of psychological measurement, as well as the development and evaluation of measurement tools.
-Students will work independently and in small groups to develop a measurement tool that is informed by extant literature and theory before collecting responses and evaluating the quality of their measurement tool.
+Students will be introduced to the foundational principles of psychological measurement, as well as the development and evaluation of measurement tools.
+Students will work independently and in small groups to develop a measurement tool that is informed by extant literature and theory.

 Timetable